THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 E.1 Powers of Bailiffs

-Every Water Bailiff appointed by the Association and issued with a Water Bailiff's Warrant shall be empowered:
+Every Water Bailiff appointed by the Association and issued with a Water Bailiff’s Warrant shall be empowered under the bye-laws of the Association:

-(b) to require any person unable to produce such membership card or Licence to give his name and address and to cease fishing and to leave the Association's property; and
+(b) to require any person unable to produce such membership card or Licence to give his name and address and to cease fishing and to leave the Association’s property,

-(c) to direct any member to comply with any of the Association's Bye-Laws and Regulations; and
+(c) to direct any member to comply with any of the Association’s Bye-Laws and Regulations,

 (d) to carry out and implement such policies and directions as the Executive Committee